 Reheating Cornbread Dressing

 This cornbread dressing reheats super well!
-First, add 2-3 tablespoons of vegetable broth to the casserole dish and then place dressing in the casserole dish.
+First, add 2-3 tablespoons of vegetable broth (chicken broth will also work!) to the casserole dish and then place dressing in the casserole dish.
 This will help keep the dressing moist and delicious.

 Cover the casserole dish with aluminum foil, and bake at 325ºF for 10-15 minutes or until completely warm.
 This will come in super handy for those leftover Thanksgiving meals 😀